andrerclaudio/yocto-setup/README.md

 `meta-nxp` is a layer that demonstrates how a realistic layer for a product company can (and, in our opinion, should) look like.

+ ### The `meta-tools` layer

+`meta-tools` is a layer that demonstrates how a realistic layer for a product company can (and, in our opinion, should) look like.